saltyorg/docs/docs/saltbox/install/install.md

         remote: "google:Media"
         ```

+    7. Toggles whether you wqant this remote mounted into the file system.

-    7. The name of the template you want to use for the mount.
+    8. The name of the template you want to use for the mount.

         Currently Saltbox supports 4 options: